themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 Microsoft's guidance on [defending against indirect prompt injection attacks](https://learn.microsoft.com/en-us/security/zero-trust/sfi/defend-indirect-prompt-injection) makes a similar point: enterprise agents process emails, documents, websites, and plugins, and attackers can embed instructions in those third-party sources.

-That is not just input validation.
-That is epistemic boundary management.
+This is input validation, but it is also boundary management for knowledge and instructions.

 ### 3) Summarization